reyno120/Clean-Architecture/README.md

 * DDD & Aggregates
 * Strongly Typed Id's

 The Domain layer sits at the center of our application.
 This is where me model our business entities using Domain-Driven Design.
 An entity is an object in your business domain that has an identity.
-An aggregate is a collection of entities
+An aggregate is a collection of entities held together by the aggregate root.
+In our recipe app example, the Recipes aggregate consists of a Recipe and a Direction class.
+The Recipe class is our aggregate root and has a reference to the Direction class.
+Anytime we want to access the Direction entity we need to do so through the aggregate root - our Recipe class.
+* Insert diagram of aggregate
 ### Application Layer
 ### Service Layer
 ### Persistence Layer